PlanterApp/planter_blog/content/posts/mulching-trees/index.md

 ### Common Mulching Mistakes

 Even experienced gardeners sometimes make mistakes when mulching.
-Here are the most common pitfalls to avoid.
+Here are a few pitfalls to watch for so your mulch works with your tree, not against it.

 **1: Weed Barriers and Over-Mulching.** Avoid using weed membranes or landscape fabric—they can suffocate the soil and disrupt natural microbial activity.
 Weeds are easy to pull from mulch since they take longer to root.
 Also, don’t overdo the mulch: more than 4 inches can smother roots and reduce oxygen flow.